marrobi/Microsoft-and-Containers/DockerMachine/readme.md

     ```
     docker-machine env$DockerMachineVMName
     ```
-2. To connect Docker  machine
+2. To connect Docker machine to the new VM:

     ```
     docker-machine env$DockerMachineVMName | Invoke-Expression
     ```
 3. Verify connected to Docker Engine on the VM:

     ```
     docker info
     ```